Periodic Strategies: A New Solution Concept and an Algorithm for NonTrivial Strategic Form Games

-Now we focus our interest on $2\times 2$ simultaneous strategic form games.
-Consider first Game 2.
+Now we analyze $2\times 2$ simultaneous strategic form games.
+Consider first Game 2 in Table \ref{game2}.

-We examine which of the actions are periodic, which rationalizable and which both.
-First of all, the Nash equilibrium consists of the actions $(a_2,b_2)$.
+The Nash equilibrium consists of the actions $(a_2,b_2)$.
 Following the reasoning of relation (\ref{payoffreq}), we can construct the following periodicity cycles:

 Obviously, all actions have a periodicity cycle and additionally all the periodicity numbers are equal to one in this particular game.
 Note that the actions that enter the Nash equilibrium are also periodic.
 However, the action $a_1$ is strictly dominated by the action $a_2$ for all cases, so it is not rationalizable.
 So we can never construct a cycle based on rationality argument for this action.
-Indeed, player A would never consider the action $a_1$ to be a rational move because it is never a best response.
+Indeed, player A would never consider the action $a_1$ to be a rational move, since it can never be a best response.

 Nevertheless, we can construct a cycle based on rationality arguments for the $a_2$ action.
 Indeed, player A would consider $a_2$ to be a rational move if he believed that player B would play $b_2$, which would be rational for player B if he believes that player A plays $a_2$.
-According to this line of reasoning we can construct the rationalizability cycles:
+According to this line of reasoning we can construct the following rationalizability cycle,

-with the superscript $R$ over the arrows expressing the rationalizability arguments we have just presented.